irth/notes/buddhism.md

 see.

-The Buddhist claim - the diagnosis - is that by aligning our minds to these thruths, to this order, we can relieve our suffering.
+The Buddhist claim - the diagnosis - is that by aligning our minds to these truths, to this order, we can relieve our suffering.
 Is that claim through - that is the topic of this course.

 Modern psychology seems to support some of the claims.
 It seems that